Authentication

 Record the service account email address

 At the list of service accounts copy the service account email.
-Upbound requires this to authenticate your managed control plane.
+Upbound requires this to authenticate your control plane.

 Add the service account to the identity pool